Milos is a true delight. Dramatic landscapes, wonderful beaches, quaint villages, great restaurants, easy to get around, and friendly locals.

 What to do in Milos

 Sail around the island with Polco Sailing.
 Recommended by The NY Times and I completely agree.
 We were blown away by the sights, friendly crew, lunch, and unlimited drinks on our West Milos Kleftiko sailing cruise.
 You will visit some amazing caves accessible only by boat.
-Sailing with them again in July 2023, this time on a catamaran around Milos and Poliegos.
+We sailed with them again in July 2023, another AMAZING experience.
+This time we chose the catamaran and full island sail… I liked the boat better BUT preferred the West Milos Kleftiko cruise as it stopped at caves where we could explore more in depth.

 Visit one of the traditional fishing villages.
 Mandrakia, Klima, or Firopotomas.
 If it is Mandrakia, combine it with lunch or dinner at Medusa.
 Swimming possible from Mandrakia as well.
-Klima is also another good one, on the west coast.
+Klima is the one everyone visits so gets super saturated with other tourists.
 Great sunset from here at Astakas Cafe.
-Firopotamos has a beach where you can rent chairs and umbrella — Mama Mia filmed from here with it’s beautiful turquoise waters.
+Firopotamos has a beach where you can rent chairs and umbrella — Mama Mia filmed from here with its beautiful turquoise waters.

 Pollonia beach